Module 11: Move-In & Move-Out Inspections – LandlordPass

 What to Remember from This Module

 • At move-out, compare line by line against move-in RTB-27.
 Only claim new damage.
-Apply useful-life depreciation.
+Apply useful-life depreciation per RTB Policy Guideline 40 (Feb 2025).
 Classify each item as tenant responsibility with a contractor quote.

 Apply What You Learned